palaeoware/revosim/README.md

 Using Qt creator.
 1. Install Q5.X on your system by running the installer from Qt: https://www.qt.io/download Further instructions are available here: https://wiki.qt.io/Install_Qt_5_on_Ubuntu
 2. Download source code, launch Qt Creator, and open the .pro file.
 Configure build and follow standard debug/release procedure.

+#### MacOS 13 Ventura - QT Creator + QT v5.x using CLANG

+These instructions are likely to vary between architectures and different OS versions.
+Procedure for M1 Apple Silicon Macbook running MacOS 13 Ventura as follows.
+1. Ensure at least ~40Gb of free space for XCode and Qt.
+2. Install XCode, either via Apple Store or direct from Apple developer webpage.
+This should be done before installing Qt.
+3. Install QT using the online installer tool, choosing version 5.15.2.
+4. Download source code and navigate to folder, or alternatively clone using Git.
+5. Open project in Qt Creator, and ensure Qbuild kit is using Apple Clang x86_64 compiler for C++.
+6. Build using Qt Creator

 _____